๐Ÿ—บ๏ธIntro to World Geography

 Why This Matters

 Don't just memorize names and locations.
 Know what process created each lake, what makes its water chemistry unique, and how humans depend on or have altered it.
 Exam questions frequently ask you to compare lakes across regions or explain why similar physical features produce different outcomes.
-The lakes below are grouped by the geographic concepts they best illustrate—master these categories, and you'll be ready for anything the exam throws at you.
+The lakes below are grouped by the geographic concepts they best illustrate.

 Tectonic and Rift Valley Lakes

 Some of the world's most remarkable lakes formed where Earth's crust is pulling apart.
-Rift valleys create long, narrow, extraordinarily deep basins that fill with water over millions of years, producing ancient lakes with unique endemic species.
+Rift valleys create long, narrow, extraordinarily deep basins that fill with water over millions of years, producing ancient lakes with unique species found nowhere else.

 Lake Baikal

-• Deepest lake on Earth at 1,642 meters—formed in an active continental rift zone that continues widening today
+• Deepest lake on Earth at 1,642 meters, formed in an active continental rift zone in southern Siberia that continues widening today

-• Contains roughly 20% of the world's unfrozen surface freshwater, more than all the Great Lakes combined
+• Contains roughly 20% of the world's unfrozen surface freshwater, more than all five North American Great Lakes combined

-• UNESCO World Heritage Site with over 1,700 endemic species, including the nerpa (the only freshwater seal)
+• UNESCO World Heritage Site with over 1,700 endemic species, including the nerpa, the world's only freshwater seal

 Lake Tanganyika

-• Supports major fisheries that provide protein for millions, demonstrating how depth creates productive ecosystems
+• Supports major fisheries that provide protein for millions of people in the surrounding region

 Lake Malawi

-• Rift origin creates steep sides and great depth (706 meters), isolating populations and driving speciation
+• Rift origin creates steep sides and great depth (706 meters), which isolates fish populations and drives rapid speciation

 • Threatened by overfishing and sedimentation from deforestation, illustrating human pressure on biodiversity hotspots

-Compare: Lake Baikal vs. Lake Tanganyika—both are ancient rift lakes with extraordinary endemic biodiversity, but Baikal sits in a cold continental climate while Tanganyika lies in tropical Africa.
-If an FRQ asks about how climate affects lake ecosystems, contrast these two.
+Compare: Lake Baikal vs. Lake Tanganyika: both are ancient rift lakes with extraordinary endemic biodiversity, but Baikal sits in a cold continental climate while Tanganyika lies in tropical Africa.
+If a question asks how climate affects lake ecosystems, contrast these two.

 Glacially-Formed Lakes